Ubik: Plot

 By the year 1992, humanity has colonized the Moon and psychic powers are common.
 The protagonist, Joe Chip, is a debt-ridden technician working for Runciter Associates, a "prudence organization" employing "inertials"—people with the ability to negate the powers of telepaths and "precogs"—to enforce the privacy of clients.
 The company is run by Glen Runciter, assisted by his deceased wife Ella who is kept in a state of "half-life", a form of cryonic suspension that allows the deceased limited consciousness and ability to communicate.
 While consulting with Ella, Runciter discovers that her consciousness is being invaded by another half-lifer named Jory Miller.

 When business magnate Stanton Mick hires Runciter Associates to secure his lunar facilities from alleged psychic intrusion, Runciter assembles a team of 11 of his best inertials, including recent hire Pat Conley, a mysterious girl with the unique psychic ability to undo events by changing the past.
-Runciter and Chip travel with the group to Stanton Mick's Moon base, where they discover that the assignment is a trap, presumably set by the company's main adversary, Ray Hollis, who leads an organization of psychics.
+Runciter and Chip travel with the group to Stanton's Moon base, where they discover that the assignment is a trap, presumably set by the company's main adversary, Ray Hollis, who leads an organization of psychics.
 A bomb blast apparently kills Runciter without significantly harming the others.
 They rush back to Earth to place him into half-life, but they cannot establish contact with him so his body is set to be buried.

 From the moment of the explosion, the group begins to experience shifts in reality.
 Many objects they come into contact with (especially cigarettes) are much older than they should be, some being older types of the same object, and are rapidly deteriorating.
 They gradually find themselves moving into the past, eventually anchoring in 1939.
 At the same time, they find themselves surrounded by "manifestations" of Runciter; for example, his face appears on their money.
 As the novel progresses, members of the group one by one begin to feel tired and cold, then suddenly shrivel and die.
-Joe Chip attempts to make sense of what is happening and discovers two contradictory messages from Runciter, one stating that he is alive and they are dead, and another claiming to have been recorded by him while he was still alive.
+Chip attempts to make sense of what is happening and discovers two contradictory messages from Runciter, one stating that he is alive and they are dead, and another claiming to have been recorded by him while he was still alive.
 The latter message advertises Ubik, a store-bought product which can be used to temporarily reverse deterioration and which often appears as a can of aerosol spray.
 Chip deduces that they may have all died in the blast and are now linked together in half-life, and unsuccessfully tries to get hold of Ubik.